jbilbo/jbilbo.github.io/source/_posts/2015-05-19-testing-cors-with-rspec.md

 ##Install rack-cors gem

-it's better to follow the gem instructions (you'll find the most updated instructions there) than a blog post, but anyway here's is how I did it:
+it's better to follow the gem instructions (you'll find the most updated instructions there) than a blog post, but anyway here's how I did it:

 Add this to your `Gemfile`:
 ```sh